SIPB Active Project List

 Role(s):

 Description: Even if the project is installed and works well, it wouldn't have much value if no one on campus uses the app.
 It is important to spread awareness of it on campus, so people know they can use it.
-This can be via dormspam, making posters, in-person in lobby 10, etc. Communication should go both ways: Uplink should improve to reflect the needs of the MIT community, rather than just trying to get everyone at MIT to use Uplink.
-A secondary role could be to spread awareness of open source texting alternatives such as Signal.
-Note that the name "Uplink" may not be the final name that the MIT community will know the app/project as.
-Choosing a different public-facing name or even calling it just Matrix, are still an option, depending on what works best.
+This can be via dormspam, making posters, in-person in lobby 10, etc. Communication should go both ways: Uplink should improve to reflect the needs of the MIT community, rather than just trying to get everyone at MIT to use our solutions.

 Description: https://github.com/sipb/uplink/ Develop scripts or other standalone code to interface with MIT's system.
-For example: getting the list of members in a mailing list or Canvas class and keep them synced with the Matrix server.
+For example: * Getting the list of members in a mailing list and keep them synced with the Matrix server. * Interfacing with the course catalog for the class group chat integration. * Improve the Zephyr bridge: the ultimate goal is to make Matrix fully compatible with Zephyr so there would be no need to use something like Zulip.

-Prereqs: Knowledge about coding in Python and willingness to learn more about the Matrix network.
+Prereqs: Knowledge about coding in Python (or Go / JavaScript or another language with a Matrix SDK) and willingness to learn more about the Matrix network.

 Contact(s):